 What does the fear of the Lord have to do with “Project ’84: Alive in the City, A Love for the World”?
 If we fear the Lord in this biblical sense, we will probably pledge to give more to the Project, not because we cower under a divine whip, but because we have so much confidence in God’s provision for our need.
 “In the fear of the Lord one has strong confidence” (Proverbs 14:26).

 Let the sweet fear of the Lord rise up in your heart as the all-church banquet and our intensive week approach.
 Put on the glasses of this godly fear as you ponder your three-year financial picture.
-Look at everything through the Word of God: “Fear the Lord, you his saints, for those who fear him have no want” (Psalm 34:7).
-“The Lord provides food for those who fear him; he is ever mindful of his covenant” (Psalm 111:5).
+Look at everything through the word of God: “Fear the Lord, you his saints, for those who fear him have no lack” (Psalm 34:9). “[The Lord] provides food for those who fear him; he remembers his covenant forever” (Psalm 111:5).

 I will be praying for you all!
 Please set aside time to be alone and pray with me that God will use us to touch this city and the world with the gospel.
 We can reach $500,000 (about $7 per giving unit per week for three years above our present giving).
 Oh, how I would love to see us give 50% of this project to the cause of our Savior beyond our local needs.
 God, do it in us, I pray.